BIGJRA/BIGJRA.github.io/rejuv.md

 Head back out and to the left.
 Heal, then exit the cave for a double battle!

-Pokémon Rangers Sam and Alex (Beach Field)
+Pokemon Rangers Sam and Alex (Beach Field)

 -   Pelipper, Level 45. @ Wacan Berry.